OpenLute/OpenLute/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information about participating in the project.

+## License

+OpenLute hardware designs are released under the **CERN Open Hardware Licence Version 2 – Strongly Reciprocal (CERN-OHL-S-2.0)**.

+In plain English, this means you are free to use, study, build, modify, and share the designs under the terms of the license.
+The license also permits commercial use.

+If you distribute modified OpenLute designs, the license includes requirements intended to keep the corresponding design information available to others.

+The complete license and its terms are provided in [LICENSE](LICENSE).
+The license is the authoritative source for your rights and obligations.

+The **OpenLute name and branding are not granted as part of the hardware license**.

 ## Safety

-OpenLute designs are physical objects that contain components subjected to significant mechanical loads, including string tension.
+OpenLute designs are physical objects that may contain components subjected to significant mechanical loads, including string tension.

-Builders are responsible for determining whether their materials, manufacturing methods, printed components, hardware, assembly techniques, and modifications are appropriate for their particular build.

-**Read [SAFETY.md](SAFETY.md) before building or stringing an OpenLute instrument.**
+The CERN-OHL-S-2.0 license provides the designs without warranties and limits liability to the extent permitted by applicable law. **Build and use OpenLute designs at your own risk.**

+Please use appropriate safety practices when printing, assembling, stringing, tuning, modifying, and using an OpenLute instrument.

+See [SAFETY.md](SAFETY.md) for basic safety guidance.

 ## Support OpenLute